fogbender/b2b-saaskit/README.md

 });
 ```

-Let's quickly overview what's happening here:
+What's happening here?

-- `createTRPCRouter` creates a new router that will be mounted on the `appRouter` from the previous step.
-You can keep nesting routers as much as you want.
+- `createTRPCRouter` creates a new router that will be mounted in the `appRouter`.
+Routers can be nested ad infinitum.
-- `publicProcedure` is a regular procedure that doesn't have any middleware.
-You can check out `authProcedure` and `orgProcedure` which are defined in `src/lib/trpc/trpc.ts` for inspiration.
+- `publicProcedure` is a regular function that doesn't have any middleware.
+(Check out `authProcedure` and `orgProcedure` in `src/lib/trpc/trpc.ts` for inspiration.)
 The main way middleware is used is by adding data to the `ctx` object and performing checks like making sure that the user has access to the requested resource.
 - the difference between `query` and `mutation` is that one corresponds to `useQuery` in TanStack Query and the other to `useMutation`.
 You can just think of it as `GET` and `POST` requests.
 - we are just using a simple variable to store the counter value to illustrate that it lives outside the frontend code.
 In a real app, that would be a database call so that you can persist the value across server restarts.
-- we are using `await new Promise((resolve) => setTimeout(resolve, 300));` to simulate a network latency.
+- we are using `await new Promise((resolve) => setTimeout(resolve, 300));` to simulate network latency.
 This is useful for testing loading states during development.

 Now that we have the backend code, let's call it from the frontend.
 We'll add a new page `src/components/Counter.tsx`: